Chamber Announces 2021 Awards of Excellence Recipients

 The awards presented and the recipients are:

-This award honors a Chamber member non-profit organization that has made a significant impact in Sheridan County: a non-profit that serves with enthusiasm and dedication, addressing needs in the community and aligning the vision of its organization for maximum effectiveness.
+This award honors a Chamber member individual, business or organization that has made a significant impact in Sheridan County.
+Understanding that a community thrives when those in it invest and contribute to its success, the nominees demonstrate vision, ambition and drive to address needs in the community and strive for the betterment of the local area.

 Strength of Sheridan

-Business Person of the Year
+Business of the Year

-This award honors a Chamber member business person who shows outstanding business acumen and strong leadership in business and community efforts.
-This person is a champion for economic development, constantly strives to exceed customer expectations, delivers industry leading standards of service and quality, and exhibits innovation in business development.
+This award honors a Chamber member business person(s) who shows outstanding business acumen and strong leadership in business and community efforts.
+This person is a champion for economic development, strives to exceed customer expectations, delivers industry leading standards of service and quality and exhibits innovation in business development.